SkygearIO/features/features/field-based-acl.md

 # API Design Overview

-Field-based ACL is a Skygear feature defining the accessibility of the fields of a Skygear Record type.
+Field-based ACL is a Skygear feature defining the accessibility and discoverability of the fields of a Skygear Record type.

 ## Accessibility levels

-The field-based accessibility is divided into 5 levels:
+The field-based accessibility is divided into 3 levels:

-- `ReadWrite`: fields that available for read and write
+- `ReadWrite`: Fields that available for read and write.
-- `Queryable`: Fields that can be used to perform any query predicates and will be returned after query.
+- `ReadOnly`: Fields that will be returned in query.
+- `NoAccess`: Fields that will not be accessible.

+## Discovery levels

-- `Discoverable`: Fields that can only be used to perform equality query predicate and will be returned in query.
+- `Queryable`: Fields that can be used to perform any query predicates.
-- `ReadOnly`: Fields that cannot be used to perform any query predicates but will be returned in query.
+- `Discoverable`: Fields that can only be used to perform equality query predicate (`=` or `IN` operator, but not wrapping in `NOT` nor `OR`).
-- `NoAccess`: Fields that cannot be used to perform any query predicates and will not be returned in query.
+- `NotQueryable`: Fields that not available to perform query.

 ## Access Control Entity (ACE)